sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-15/README.md

 ```

 Usually, after updating the state, you need to do some business logic processing based on the new state of the contract.
 In the `TicTacToe` contract, we check the new state to determine whether someone has won the game or the board is full, then the `TicTacToe` contract ends.
 Otherwise, the `TicTacToe` contract continues to run.
-Through the following code, we spliced the new state with the code part to get the original bytes of the contract containing the new state, and construct a transaction with a output containing the contract.
+Through the following code, we spliced the new state with the code part to get the locking script of the contract containing the new state, and construct a transaction with a output containing the contract.

 ```solidity
 bytes scriptCode_ = scriptCode[ : scriptLen - BOARDLEN - TURNLEN] + num2bin(1 - turn, TURNLEN) + board;